 How do we protect your data?

 Your data is held securely on the school’s database or in paper files held securely.
 This information and electronic data is accessible only to a limited number of school administrative staff.
-All staff who access your data have completed the school’s data protection training.

 Your rights and preferences